 A Content Consumer SHALL be able to process a data stream that is conformant to the format defined by the mADX/DSD and schemas produced by the Content Data Structure Creator.
 What it means to process the XML stream depends on the nature of the processor.
 For example it might persist the individual data tuples, or it might format them for display or perform further aggregation on the data.
 A Content Consumer, under the Validate mADX Option, SHALL be grouped with a Care Services Update Consumer and a Content Data Structure Consumer.

 X.1.1.5 Care Services Update Supplier

-The Care Services Update Supplier is defined in the mCSD Profile in 46.1.
+The Care Services Update Supplier is defined in the mCSD Profile in X.1.

 mADX leverages location services from Care Services Update Supplier.

-The Care Services Update Supplier provides the set of valid spatial dimensions as HL7 FHIR locations and is the source of the location data referenced in an ADX message..
+The Care Services Update Supplier provides the set of valid spatial dimensions as HL7 FHIR locations and is the source of the location data referenced in an ADX message.
 The list of valid locations is determined by the implementing jurisdiction.

 X.1.1.6 Care Services Update Consumer

-The Care Services Update Consumer is defined in the mCSD Profile in Section 46.1.
+The Care Services Update Consumer is defined in the mCSD Profile in Section X.1.

 X.2 mADX Actor Options